 Conor’s wife, Catherine, is a former SPED teacher for KIPP Harlem and KIPP Nashville and is now pursuing her Ph.D.in Education Policy at Vanderbilt.
 Conor received his B.A. in Business Administration at Furman University, J.D. at the University of South Carolina School of Law, and LL.M. in Taxation from the University of Alabama School of Law.
 Conor is an alumnus of Nashville’s Young Leader’s Council and serves on the Board of the Planned Giving Council of Middle Tennessee and the Advisory Board of Next Steps at Vanderbilt University.
 Next Steps at Vanderbilt is a 4-year inclusive higher education program committed to providing students with intellectual disability an inclusive, transformational postsecondary education in academics, social and career development, and independent living.

-Jon Eisen is a Nashville native who is passionate about making this city a great place for everyone who lives here.
+Jon Eisen is Vice President of Lending for Middle Tennessee at Pathway Lending, a local non-profit that provides capital and advisory services to small businesses across the State.
+Jon is a Nashville native who is passionate about making this city a great place for everyone who lives here.
 He is excited to be a part of EdCo because of the great work the organization does to support teachers within all sectors in Middle Tennessee.
-He received his BA in economics and political science from Columbia University and his MBA from Vanderbilt University.
-Professionally, Jon has worked in sales and account management for healthcare technology companies.
-Before beginning his healthcare career, Jon played baseball professionally in Europe, Australia, and Illinois, and served as Executive Director at Nashville RBI (Reviving Baseball in Inner Cities), a nonprofit that runs youth baseball and softball leagues.
+He received his BA in Economics and Political Science from Columbia University and his MBA from Vanderbilt University.
+After college, Jon played baseball professionally and served as Executive Director at Nashville RBI (Reviving Baseball in Inner Cities), a nonprofit that runs youth baseball and softball leagues.